ksaj/cl-boozer/README.md

 ## License

 It's public domain.
-I mean, it's only practical (?) use would be to help you get drunk for the cheapest price possible.
+I mean, its only practical (?) use would be to help you get drunk for the cheapest price possible.
 So drink a toast for me if you find this at all useful.

 ## And....?